 Software Testing Principles

-Software testing is putting software or an application to use in order to find errors or faults.
-We must go by certain guidelines while testing software or applications in order to ensure that the final result is free of flaws.
+Software testing is putting software or an application to use to find errors or faults.
+We must go by certain guidelines while testing software or applications to ensure that the final result is free of flaws.
 This saves the test engineers’ time and effort as they can more efficiently test the program.
 We will learn about the seven fundamental tenets of software testing in this part.

-Let us see the seven different testing principles, one by one:
+Let us see the Seven different testing principles, one by one:

 - Testing shows the presence of defects